 To note the performance indicators presented at appendix 1 and the risk management scorecard in appendix 2 and to note the current capital monitoring update at appendix 3.

-8 Audit & Anti-Fraud Quarterly - Progress Report - 8.1 Michael Sheffield introduced the report on the performance of the Audit and Anti-Fraud Service, the areas of work undertake, and information on current developments in Internal Audit and Anti-Fraud as well as statistical information about the work in the investigation teams. - 8.2 Michael Sheffield told the Committee that 41 % of planned assignments have been completed or were in progress.
+8 Audit & Anti-Fraud Quarterly - Progress Report

+- 8.1 Michael Sheffield introduced the report on the performance of the Audit and Anti-Fraud Service, the areas of work undertake, and information on current developments in Internal Audit and Anti-Fraud as well as statistical information about the work in the investigation teams. - 8.2 Michael Sheffield told the Committee that 41 % of planned assignments have been completed or were in progress.
 This compared to 31 % in the previous year.
-18 audits had been concluded.
-Assurance levels stood at 22 % significant, 37 % reasonable and 4 % not applicable.
+18 audits from the 17/18 audit plan had also been concluded.
+Assurance levels stood at 22% significant, 37% reasonable and 4% not applicable.
 It was noted that those ratings were lower than previously.
-He told the Committee that the implementation rate had fallen short as a result of a large number of 'High' category recommendations arising 4 TMOs audits during 2017/18. - 8.3 The estimated savings arising from enquiries was 31,757,961.
+He told the Committee that the implementation rate had fallen short as a result of a large number of 'High' category recommendations arising from 4 TMOs audits during 2017/18. - 8.3 The estimated savings arising from enquiries was £1,757,961.
 There had been 23 recoveries of tenancies.
-POCA proceedings had resulted in a confiscation order of £147, 998, 97. - 8.4 The committee noted that action was being taken in relation to difficulties in issuing Penalty Charge Notices.
-The National Fraud initiative was continuing and outcomes would be received early in 2019.
+POCA proceedings had resulted in a confiscation order of £147, 998, 97. - 8.4 The National Fraud initiative was continuing and outcomes would be received early in 2019.
 Matches are investigated by various LBH teams over the 2 year cycle.
 AIT investigate some matches and coordinate the overall response.
-The council set its priority areas. - 8.5 Councillor Brian Bell asked whether the disciplinary action referred to related to agency staff or permanent employees.
-It was confirmed that disciplinary action concerned permanent employees. - 8.6 Councillor Harvey Odze asked what the implications of the Lakehouse case was in terms of risk.
-Michael Sheffield reported that the charge had only recently been laid in court and the process was at a sensitive stage.
-He confirmed that the Council was not involved with the case.
-RESOLVED:
+The council sets its priority areas.

+- 8.5 Councillor Brian Bell asked whether the disciplinary action referred to related to agency staff or permanent employees.
+It was confirmed that disciplinary action concerned 4 permanent employees and 3 agency workers. - 8.6 Councillor Harvey Odze asked what the implications of the procurement investigation was in terms of risk.
+Michael Sheffield reported that the charge had only recently been laid in court and the process was at a sensitive stage, and that the Council is fully supporting the Police prosecution.

 To note Audit and Anti-Fraud's progress and performance to August 2018.

-9 Review of Risk Policy and Strategy - 9.1 Matthew Powell introduced the report advising members about the recently revised and reviewed corporate risk management policy and strategy.
+9 Review of Risk Policy and Strategy

+- 9.1 Matthew Powell introduced the report advising members about the recently revised and reviewed corporate risk management policy and strategy.
 The policy detailed the framework for managing risk within the Council and the strategy outlined how the Council intended to proceed in terms of managing its risks.
 It also outlined which approaches and techniques would be used to successfully carry this out.
-Matthew Powell told the Committee that the policy and strategy document was evolving. - 9.2 The Chair told the Committee of training session in this area and that others in the Council could attend.
+Matthew Powell told the Committee that the policy and strategy document was evolving. - 9.2 The Chair suggested that this issue be the focus of a future training session and that others in the Council could attend.
 He confirmed that the role of attendees at the Committee would need to be differentiated.
 On the suggestion of the chair the Committee agreed to the establishment of a small group to monitor risk.
-RESOLVED:

 To approve and ratify the contents of the report and the attached policy and strategy.

-10 Audit Committee Programme 2018/19 10.1 The Committee that the external audit opinions plan would be submitted to the January meeting of the Committee.
-RESOLVED:
+10 Audit Committee Programme 2018/19

+10.1 The Committee agreed that the external audit opinions plan would be submitted to the January meeting of the Committee.

 To note the Audit Committee work programme and make the necessary amendments.

-Any other business that is, in the opinion of the Chair, urgent There was no other urgent business Duration of the meeting: 6:30 - 8:15 Chair at the meeting on Monday, 15 October 2018
+Any other business that is, in the opinion of the Chair, urgent

+There was no urgent business

+Duration of the meeting: 6:30 - 8:15